-INIOD 1136
+MSB LSB

 BIT 7 BIT 6 BIT 5 BIT 4 BIT 3 BIT 2 BIT 1 BIT 0

 UIP DV2 DV1 DV0 RS3 RS2 RS1 RS0

-UIP - The Update In Progress (UIP) bit is a status flag that can be monitored.
-When the UIP bit is a 1, the update transfer will soon occur.
-When UIP is a 0, the update transfer will not occur for at least 244 ms. The time, calendar, and alarm information in RAM is fully available for access when the UIP bit is 0.
-The UIP bit is read-only.
-Writing the SET bit in Register B to a 1 inhibits any update transfer and clears the UIP status bit.
+$\begin{tabular}{ll} \textbf{UIP} - \textbf{The Update In Progress (UIP) bit is a status flag that can be monitored.
+When the UIP bit is a one, the update transfer will soon occur.
+When UIP is a zero, the update transfer will not occur for at least 244 μs.
+The time, calendar, and alarm information in RAM is fully available for access when the UIP bit is zero.
+The UIP bit is read only.
+Writing the SET bit in Register B to a one inhibits any update transfer and clears the UIP status bit. \\ \end{tabular}$